Guide for New Clinicians

 DUO for Multi-Factor Authentication adds extra security by asking you for another piece of information via your cell phone, tablet or land line.

-Off Network: If you are not connected to the UCLA Health network call Customer Care at 310-267-CARE (2273).
+Off Site and away from UCLA Health Secure Wi-Fi: If you are not connected to the UCLA Health network, call Customer Care at 310-267-CARE (2273) before attempting to create a Mednet password, enroll in coursework or log into Mednet email because DUO must be established first.
 Specialists are available 24/7 to enroll you in Duo.
 Please be aware that Customer Care Specialists will confirm your identity prior to enrolling you into Duo.

-On Network: If you are connected through the UCLA Health network, you can self-enroll into Duo and manage your device(s) through the Multi-Factor Authentication Self Enrollment Portal.
+On UCLA Health Network or connected to UCLA Health Secure Wi-Fi: If you are connected through the UCLA Health network, you can self-enroll into Duo and manage your device(s) through the Multi-Factor Authentication Self Enrollment Portal.

 - 2 - Create your Mednet account Password